-This section highlights some ways you can save money on your West Highland Line rail ticket.
-While the information is reviewed and updated frequently, the society accepts no responsibility for the accuracy of information.
-For fares and booking info, please visit www.scotrail.co.uk and www.sleeper.scot.
+This section highlights some ways you could save money on your West Highland Line rail ticket – pre-Covid but some of the tickets are currently unavailable.
+The information will be updated as soon as the railway stabilises.
+The society accepts no responsibility for the accuracy of information.
+Ticket advice is available from ScotRail (travel passes & discounts) and the Caledonian Sleeper.
 Detailed fares information may be found at www.brfares.com and http://data.atoc.org/fares-data.

 The opportunities for savings change all the time and we suggest you make use of a website that specialises on tracking up to date information on ticket savings such as: SPLIT MY FARE.

 If travelling with a combination of tickets, National Rail Conditions of Travel require you to ensure that the train stops at the station where one ticket ends and the next ticket begins, although you are not required to leave the train.